Refugee & Migrant Housing and Women’s Advocacy Practitioner

-The advocate practitioners will be based in Birmingham at the Jericho Foundation for admin and training, will attend our regular Monday drop in advice sessions at Elmwood Church in handsworth, participate at regional and national meetings, do outreach at partner agency offices and conduct home visits where necessary.
+The advocate practitioners are based in Birmingham at the Jericho Foundation for admin and training, they attend our regular Monday drop in advice sessions at Elmwood Church in Handsworth, participate at regional and national meetings, do outreach at partner agency offices and conduct home visits where necessary.

 The Programme Outcomes will: